rxxciobanu/InvictusLabs/README.md

 For the off-chain data (such as reports, balance sheets, etc), we will make use of both a domain expert and a text-to-entity approach, by using a bidirectional LSTM to identify entities and relationships.

+*If the borrower does not offer much information, or there is a lack in
 ## Risk assesment methodology ##

 For every borrower, we will construct a **Overall risk score** which is composed of the output of model trained on the data offered by the borrower/ any externally accesibile data sources (**Individual credit risk**), along with the output of the Bayesian network inference model based on its relation with other borrowers (**Systemic Credit Risk**).
 See below: